drhelius/MicroHack/walkthrough/challenge-2/solution.md

 ![image](./img/challenge-2-runworkflow.jpg)

 The workflow will run for about a minute.
-You can have a look in the logs to see what is happening when clicking on the workflow run.
+You can have a look in the logs to see what is happening by clicking on the workflow run.
 After it has completed, you should see a green mark next to the workflow run:

 ![image](./img/challenge-2-workflowtest.jpg)

 ### **Task 3: Create a Dockerfile and add it into the repository**

-In order the build a container image in a workflow, you need to define the steps how the container image is to be built.
+In order to build a container image in a workflow, you need to define the steps for how the container image will be built.
 This is usually done via a Dockerfile that is then added to the repository.
 Open the *Code* tab to see your repository and then click on *Add file* -> *Create new file*:

 ![image](./img/challenge-2-createdockerfile.jpg)

 Simply name it *Dockerfile* (without a file extension).
-This file will contain step-by-setp how the container image will be built.
-There are multiple ways to build the container image, the code below is only one possible solution:
+This file will contain step-by-step instructions for how the container image will be built.
+There are multiple ways to build the container image; the code below is only one possible solution:

     #See https://aka.ms/containerfastmode to understand how Visual Studio uses this Dockerfile to build your images for faster debugging.